SolaceDev/solace-dev-codelabs/markdown/explore-dmr/explore-dmr.md

 And additional command line argument options here: [https://docs.solace.com/API/SDKPerf/Command-Line-Options.htm](https://docs.solace.com/API/SDKPerf/Command-Line-Options.htm)

-💡 I will be using the Solace SDKPerf_java tool on a unix based system for this example.
-All of the flavors behave similarly with different underlying protocols.
+<aside class=“positive”>💡 I will be using the Solace SDKPerf_java tool on a unix based system for this example.
+All of the flavors behave similarly with different underlying protocols. </aside>

 ## Running SDKPerf
 Duration: 0:10:00

 Navigate to the unpacked directory of your recently downloaded SDKPerf tool in the terminal of your choice.
-When you list the contents of the directory you should see some libraries and in the case of the java tool: sdkperf_java.sh and sdkperf_java.bat.
+When you list the contents of the directory you should see some libraries and in the case of the java tool: `sdkperf_java.sh` and `sdkperf_java.bat`.
 We will use these scripts to execute the tool.

 List of common SDKPerf flags